ToonSti/PlayerMovementUnity/README.md

   - Aircontrol option
   - No double jump
   - Player animations
+  - Character Controller

 ---
 Want to add:
+  - Adding a following camera
-  - Making a character controller for the player
+  - Making a better GroundCheck for controlling player movement on slopes